r3wald/espurna-wiki/Buttons-and-switches.md

 BUTTON_MODE_RESET
 BUTTON_MODE_FACTORY
 ```

+> NOTE: For button mode `BUTTON_SWITCH`. only the click event is available currently, therefore configuration of other events make no sense.

-By default button 2-8 are set to ``BUTTON_MODE_NONE``, for button 1 the following defaults are set which can be overwritten by device specific configuration:
+By default button 2-8 are set to ``BUTTON_MODE_NONE``, while button 1 has the following defaults:
 ```
 #define BUTTONx_PRESS           BUTTON_MODE_NONE
 #define BUTTONx_CLICK           BUTTON_MODE_TOGGLE